 But if you would like something else, we recommend you check out Appelsín, which is an orange soda and very Icelandic.
 Production started in 1955, and shortly after that, people began blending appelsín and malt together to make the Malt last longer since it was more expensive.
 That drink is now one of the most popular drinks you will find for Easter and Christmas in Iceland.

 There’s a new company on the drink market in Iceland called Agla gosgerð.
 We recommend you check out their Óransín, their version of appelsín.
 It is very good.

-There are a few options for carbonated water like Kristall, Toppur, and Klaki.
+There are a few options for carbonated water, like Kristall, Toppur, and Klaki.
 They also have carbonated water with a little bit of flavor.

 Chocolates and Candy

 A part of experiencing a foreign country is not just eating the food but also tasting the candy they have on offer.
 Iceland has maybe a ridiculous variety of candy on offer, and much of it is Icelandic.
 Icelanders also love putting licorice in everything.
 Not to worry, it is by all accounts not the same as you find in the US or anything like the salty salmiak of Scandinavia.
 We even have a whole blog post on Icelandic licorice, and then for licorice tops (a Christmas favorite).
 But Icelanders also manufacture gummy candy and hard candy.
-There is usually a whole isle of candy, even two isles, so you won’t have to look far to find it all!
+There is usually a whole aisle of candy, even two isles, so you won’t have to look far to find it all!

 What do you think is the best road trip food?

 Please signup HERE for our newsletter for more fun facts and information about Iceland!